scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

-When we define type classes we can add variance annotations to the type parameter to affect the variance of the type class and the compiler's ability to select instances during implicit resolution.
+When we define type classes we can add variance annotations to the type parameter to affect the variance of the type class and the compiler's ability to select given instances during resolution.

 To recap Essential Scala,
 variance relates to subtypes.